wasm-bindgen/js-bindgen/cached-archives.md

 ## Bootstrap Mode

 While developing a crate, archive files have to be continuously updated to adapt to code changes.
-To that effect we introduce a `cfg(js_bindgen_bootstrap = "1")` flag that enables a bootstrap mode with this behavior.
+To that effect we introduce a `JS_BINDGEN_BOOTSTRAP_{package} = "1"` environment variable and a `js-bingen/bootstrap` crate feature that enables a bootstrap mode with this behavior.

 When using `cached_embed_asm!` the first time without enabling bootstrap mode, the user will encounter build errors.

 If bootstrap mode is neglected archive files might become out-of-date.
-To prevent this we check each files modified time against its source file.
+To prevent this we check in regular mode if all archives are up-to-date by comparing file modification timestamps.

-During development Rust Analyzer causes race conditions that can cause checks to fail.
-Until we can resolve this you can opt-out of those checks via the environment variable `JS_BINDGEN_CACHE_DISABLE_CHECK = 1`.

 ## Implementation

 ### `build.rs`

 Registers archive directory with the linker depending on the target and target features.
+Provides the archive directory path to the proc-macro via an environment variable.

 #### Bootstrap Mode

 Deletes all generated archives to prepare for the proc-macro to generate new ones.
-It also provides a path to the archive directory to the proc-macro through setting an environment variable.
-The environment variable has to be keyed with the crate name and version to prevent conflict with other crate's `build.rs`.

 ### Proc-Macro

 Links the archive file.

+#### Regular Mode

+Checks that all archives are up-to-date by comparing their file modification timestamps against the source file.

+During development Rust Analyzer causes race conditions that can cause these checks to fail.
+Until we can resolve this you can opt-out of those checks via the environment variable `JS_BINDGEN_CACHE_DISABLE_CHECK = 1`.

 #### Bootstrap Mode

 Generate archive files from the input and stores them in the archive directory.
-The directory is provided by `build.rs` and passed through an environment variable.

-Generated archive files modified times are set to the same modified time as the source file to allow for up-to-date checks in `build.rs`.

 ## **Untested** Split Archives Into Crates